MohammadOsama15/EarlyBird/srs.md

 * Implement a slider filter results based on sentiment score.
 * When a user searches certain topics they will be suggested similar topics people have searched on Twitter.
 * A back button should be present to redirect the user back to the main page.

+### 3.1.6 Functional requirement 6 - export analysis of individual accounts for offline use
+Description: As a User, I can download the sentiment analysis performed by EarlyBird on a Tweeter to use in my own data experiments.

+Acceptance criteria:
+* Data is accessible in CSV, JSON or other widely used formats.
+* All data and statistics used to generate data views included in the UI will be exported, including tweet content.
+* Users can set start and end dates for tweets considered in the export.
+* Users can choose between their preferred export formats.

+### 3.1.7 Functional requirement 7 - export analysis of topics for offline use
+Description: As a User, I can download the sentiment analysis performed by EarlyBird on a topic to use in my own data experiments.

+Acceptance criteria:
+* Data is accessible in CSV, JSON or other widely used formats.
+* All data and statistics used to generate data views included in the UI will be exported, including tweet content.
+* Users can set start and end dates for tweets considered in the export.
+* Users can choose between their preferred export formats.

+### 3.1.8 Functional requirement 8 - revisit page
+Description: As a User, I will be able to see my query history in both modes of the app.

+Acceptance criteria:
+* A cookie will be used as a token for stored query parameters associated with each user’s session.
+* On a subsequent visit, the cookie will be used as a token to fetch information from the database.
+* Query parameters submitted previously will be displayed as a list associated with the search input box (similar to Google suggestions).
+* Cookies will expire after a fixed amount of time; users will have the option to opt out and not have anything cached for his or her session

+## 3.2 External Interface Requirements
+See our design mockups in the `mockups` folder for visual specifications.

+## 3.3 System Requirements*
+Users of our application need a computer with access to the internet, and a modern web browser that can render JavaScript.

+## 3.4 Nonfunctional Requirements
+1. On a 10 Mbps connection, each server request should complete within 5 seconds.
+A server is busy and a message will be displayed if too many queries are submitted simultaneously.
+2. The UI should be simple to navigate and free of clutter.
+This means minimizing the number of input boxes, submit buttons, dropdown menus, and so on.
+Important page elements should be sufficiently visible to the user.
+3. The UI should follow a design theme such that all elements blend well together.
+4. Sentiment classifier should be sufficiently accurate (we set our initial goal to be 60% accurate when compared against training dataset)